Time to Apply for the 2017-18 school year!

 Girls participate in a range of cultural, educational and social programs throughout the school year.
 These programs aim to provide girls with the skills they need to maintain high self-esteem and reach future success.

-Cycle 1 - Self-Identity
+Cycle 1 - Social Skills & Self-Esteem

-Cycle 2 - Service Learning
+Cycle 2 - Social Justice

-Cycle 3 - Arts & Technology
+Cycle 3 - SMART (Science, Math, Arts & Technology)